martamullor/droy/README.md

 * The user can delete a project.
 * The user can reset his password.
 * In the builder page, the user has three available modes: edit, preview and publish.
+* The user can see a 404 and 5 ** controlled page.

 ![](public/img/gif1-readme.gif)